Last Updated: September 27, 2019 Abhishek Gurung

-Vadakkunnathan Temple: Adore the classical built temple of Lord Shiva and explore the ancient artworks in Thrissur
+Vadakkunnathan Temple: A classically built temple of Lord Shiva and the ancient artworks of Thrissur

 - Main Deity: Lord Shiva